If You're on Medicare, Don't Forget Travel Insurance

 Like most people enrolled in Medicare, you're likely 65 or older, and may have medical conditions that require prescription medication or special care.

+There are two ways a pre-existing condition could be covered.
+One way is the acute onset of pre-existing conditions.
 This benefit is key for any person with a health condition that could flare up while abroad.
 Acute onset of pre-existing conditions is effective if you have an unexpected reoccurrence of a symptom associated with a chronic condition such as diabetes, arthritis or a heart condition.
+Most of the time, you will see this benefit in travel medical insurance plans.

 Comprehensive Coverage